andreasabel/inCode/entry/forms-with-free-applicative-alternative.md

 ### Form Element

-Our form elements will all have monomorphic base element paired with a "parser", default item, description, and id.
+Our form elements will all have monomorphic base element paired with a "parser", a description, and an identifier.

 To start off, we'll make a GADT representing a concrete element, as well as what is required to actually represent it for the user to interact with: